 South of Kona, there is a Hertz office at the Sheraton Kona Resort & Spa at Keauhou Bay.

-We are part of the affiliate programs of discounthawaiicarrental.com and priceline.
-This means that we receive a small fee for every completed booking we send their way.
-This way you can help us cover the costs to host and maintain this website *while* you are booking your trip to paradise.
+We are part of the affiliate program of Discount Hawaii Car Rentals, meaning that we receive a small fee for every completed booking we send their way at no extra cost to you.
+We recommend them because we think they are the best at what they do, and being part of their program helps us cover the costs to update, host, and maintain this website as a bonus.

 Read more on our participation with affiliates here.